The Challenges Faced By Mobile Marketers

 Ensuring the money of the company is spent in the most effective and fruitful way is where this begins.
 Companies should use a performance-driven business model that only charges the company for actual use rather than for the installation.
 This can be made a condition of spending with a network that runs it.
 If the network does not seem interested, then it may be a sign of the network itself having problems.
 If the network is having problems and cannot deliver users as promised, then it is probably time to cut ties.

 Assessing the network completely can ensure that working with the network will actually pay off rather than be a waste of money.
-Activity can be measured after the installation has been completed and from there the usefulness can be assessed through the network.
+An activity can be measured after the installation has been completed and from there the user can be assessed through the network.

 Mobile marketers need to deal with the problem of retention when it comes to their users.
 They need to ensure that the app is changing and growing to fit the needs of the users.
 Marketers need to be in tune with what the app is being used for and how to ensure it continues to keep the attention and the interest of the users.

-There are ways that mobile marketers can see how many users, based on percentage, return and continue to use the app.
-This gives the marketers a general idea of how much they need to adjust in order to take that number from whatever it is, to being closer to 100%.
+There are ways that mobile marketers can see how many users, based on percentage, return, and continue to use the app.
+This gives the marketers a general idea of how much they need to adjust in order to take that number from whatever it is, to be closer to 100%.
 This can be found by carrying out a cohort analysis.

 From there, the marketer can use visual analytics in order to understand better how the users are using the app and how often.
 Essentially this helps to understand the general use.
 Analyzing each aspect of the user’s experience can help to pinpoint the areas that could be improved.
 Once these areas have been improved, then the percentage of customers that are returning or frequent users will certainly increase.

 Note: There are important advertising-related fixes you can make to measure retention-related in-app events to know who the loyal users are and then connect them back to the networks that acquired them.